Kong/docs.konghq.com/app/docs/0.4.0/getting-started/quickstart.md

 3. ### Stop Kong.

-    As needed you can stop the [kong][CLI] process by issuing the following command:
+    As needed you can stop the Kong process by issuing the following [command][CLI]:

     ```bash
     $ kong stop